Grindelcode/programming1/README.md

 # programming1

-First semester of programming at my University.
+First semester of programming in Java(JDK 13) at my University.

 Some comments and most of the println are in German.